mikebru/CampingHD/README.md

 # CampingHD
- pre-Vis Rendering and Playback system for Hopscotch Installastion
+ pre-Vis Rendering and Playback system for Hopscotch Installation